So there’s this girl I know…

 There will always be someone who knows more than you.
 There will always be someone who knows less.

 The invitation is always extended here if you’re ready to take a new little step.

 There will never be judgement or eye rolls.

 The thing is, I often think that people who have come from a mess can serve the world beautifully when we make that mess our message.
 I see it all the time in inspirational friends who’ve come from messy pasts.

 Thanks for being here and if you’re a low tox lifer and have been for a while – thanks for being one of the peeps that help newbies along.
 You are so important and valued as you show support to others along their way.

 Here’s to the low tox life and watch out for Sunday starter series – A little something for the newbies to the low tox journey, every Sunday on the blog, freshly pressed!

 In the meantime you could read about what I do on my ‘odd times’ with 10 things I sometimes eat that aren’t wholefood organic.

 And then there’s these that I wrote when I first started my blog.
 Here and here. are 10 tips to leading a low tox life that you can get started on this week if you fancy.
 Your pace. your way.
-If you’re super keen you get your name down, October is open already for the low tox life e course – It’s epic and awesome and I’d love to have you there.
+If you’re super keen to learn more, Go Low Tox is your answer – It’s epic and awesome and I’d love to have you there.

 Or if you’re thinking: How do I break this cycle and prevent my kids from being like this at all?
-We have THRIVE e course starting next week Monday.
+We have THRIVE e course on demand.
 Pop through here to check that one out.
 Very exciting!